jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 1. Make a fixed upper loop with the alpine butterfly.
 2. Pass the end around an object to form a lower loop.
-3. With the remainder of the rope, tie a midshipman's hitch onto the upper loop.
+3. With the remainder of the rope, tie a midshipman's hitch securely to the upper loop.
 4. Adjust the midshipman's hitch to tighten the lower loop.